 The town is famous for its seafood, especially the oysters grown along this stretch of the coast - be sure to try some before you leave town.
 Or take a short drive to Smoky Bay where you can take a tour before enjoying some of the freshest seafood you're ever likely to find.

-Located on the beachfront and just a two minute walk into the centre of town, The Ceduna Foreshore Hotel Motel is a great place to relax and unwind during your stay.
+Located on the beachfront and just a two minute walk into the centre of town, the Ceduna Foreshore Caravan Park is a great place to relax and unwind during your stay.
 The sparkling sea views are sure to be a refreshing change after 2,000 km of inland roads.

 Immerse yourself in the vibe of Kalgoorlie